writetoyan/bnb-hackaton-zero2hero/README.md

 ## Project abstract:

-This project is about to empower e-commerce with the blockchain technology to have more transparancy, security and efficiency when buying online.
+This project is about to empower e-commerce with the blockchain technology to have more transparency, security and efficiency when buying online.
 We are targeting group buying business model.
 Companies can offer product sells on discount if a treshold is obtained or buyers can group together to offer to buy a product from a target company.

 Advantages using blockchain for consumers:

 - Their money is hold by a smart contract until they receive their product.
 - The money is send to the sellers only if a certain percentage of buyers vote for the conformity / satisfaction of the product with the description provided.
 - They can buy without spending time searching if the seller / product is legit.
+- They can build their reputation as a buyer that can be used by other platforms or flex it to others thanks to Soulbound token.

 Advantages using blockchain for companies: